Pano (song): Cover versions and media usage

 On June 24, 2022, GMA Network announced "Pano" as the official theme song for the television drama What We Could Be (2022), starring Miguel Tanfelix and Ysabel Ortega.
+Quantum Films uploaded a two-minute and 38 second-music video of "Pano" to promote the series featuring scenes of Tanfelix and Ortega on July 15, becoming a trending topic on Twitter.
+The program aired from August 29 until its last episode on October 27, 2022.

 Credits and personnel

 Credits are adapted from UMG Philippines.